minhvip2001/ShoeShop/README.md

-# Django REST API Template
+# Django REST API Shoe Shop

 ## How To Run
 ### 1. Create environment